-What are your top three go-to outdoor experiences - without spending a dollar?
+What are your Top 3 outdoor experiences - without spending a dollar?

 I love anything to do with the water.
 My favourite beach ever is Wamberal Beach; I love the waves but it is not always to everyone's taste as they are a bit bigger than Terrigal.
 I also love Lobster Beach, as I often sail there, but you can easily hike over the mountain to get there too.
 It's well worth the ocean views and swim afterwards.

 Where would you recommend for a great cocktail?

 The beery (Terrigal Beach House) and Mumbo Jumbos in Terrigal do amazing cocktails, and even jugs of Sangria or Pimm's to share with friends.
 The Sangria is a big go-to for myself and friends – when I'm not training, of course!

 Speaking of training, what's your favourite local sporting facility?

 I love to cycle for training.
 I like to stay off the roads and I'm lucky that the Coast has some great cycling tracks.
 I cycle around Davistown, Long Jetty, The Entrance, all over and I can always see the water near me.

 Meet Rae Anderson for a workout at The Skillion...